ericjang/ericjang.github.io/resume.markdown

 - I write machine learning tutorials and miscellaneous thoughts about technology on my [blog](/).

 - I enjoy cooking and baking and backpacking.
-I am learning how to make a [Tornado Omlette](https://youtu.be/HeB4UgfNDQc?t=177), without much success.

 ### Education